Log in

 4. Tribal member interested in working with Native American collections.

-The scholarship awardees will be notified by February 23 and checks will be mailed after the conference is concluded.
+The scholarship awardees will be notified by April 30.
 Conference attendance is required.

-Following the conference, all awardees are expected to write a short report (example), due Monday, May 27, 2024, about their conference experiences, to be published on the NWA and NWA-NACR blogs.
+Following the conference, all awardees are expected to fill out a brief survey, due Monday, June 2, 2025, about their conference experiences, answers to be published on the NWA and NWA-NACR blogs.

 Selection